linode/terraform-provider-linode/website/docs/d/account.html.md

 * `country` - The two-letter country code of this Account's billing address.

 * `zip` - The zip code of this Account's billing address.

-* `credit_card` - Credit Card information associated with this Account.

-* `credit_card.0.last_four` - The last four digits of the credit card associated with this Account.

-* `credit_card.0.expiry` - The expiration month and year of the credit card.

-* `tax_id` - The tax identification number associated with this Account, for tax calculations in some countries.
-If the account is not based in a country that collects tax, this should be null.

 * `balance` - This Account's balance, in US dollars.